MailToolbox/mail_plugger/docs/usage_of_delivery_method.md

 MailPlugger::DeliveryMethod.new.deliver!(message)
 ```

 If we are using `mail_plugger` gem in Ruby on Rails we don't have to do anything with this class.
-Rails will load this method automatically.
+Rails will load this method automatically if we add this config `config.action_mailer.delivery_method = :mail_plugger` e.g. into the `config/application.rb`.
 Basically we should use `MailPlugger.plug_in` method to configure this delivery method.